Trending

 A recent example is Air France Group CEO Benjamin Smith inviting me to experience the new La Première First Class.
 His interest was not promotion—but insight.
 He wanted detailed observations and real comparisons with other First Class products.
 That kind of dialogue is something I take seriously and responsibly.

-I never think of myself as an influencer…I actually feel quite embarrassed (and at times awkward) when someone introduces or labels me as an "aviation influencer".
-To me, I am far from it.
-I am still learning, still evolving, and still working toward my dream.
+I never think of myself as an influencer…I actually feel quite embarrassed (and at times awkward) when someone introduces or labels me as an “aviation influencer”.
+I certainly don’t operate as one.
+I select only topic of interest to cover, and show, on my own will.

 Everything I do comes from genuine passion for aviation — and respect for the people who make it work every day.